Create an effective anchor experience by using Azure Spatial Anchors

 Follow the general guidelines in this section to build a UX that encourages a useful scan of the environment.

 First, if the user doesn't locate an anchor within a few seconds, the app should encourage users to move the device to capture more perspectives.
 The app can also encourage users to move themselves around the environment to scan for the anchor from more perspectives.
-The more feature perspectives that the device sees, the better.
+The more feature perspectives that the device sees, the better, as it will increase the likelihood that an anchor is located, and it will also collect more environment data that will be used to improve the quality of the anchor.

 For target scenarios, ask the user to move around the target to view it from different perspectives.
 In other words, ask the user to capture the target from new perspectives until the anchor is located.